 Challenge / Goal

 Public space is a rare resource.
-Currently, private cars take a lot of public space as they are parked 23 hours a day on average.
+Currently, private cars take a lot of public space as they are parked, on average, 23 hours a day.
 In the inner city of Berlin, less than half of the households have a car.
-The majority of daily trips (82%) are made by foot, bicycle or public transport (source: SrV 2013).
+The SrV (System of Representative Traffic Surveys) found that the majority of daily trips, roughly 82%, are made by foot, bicycle or public transport.
 Therefore, the question arises how public space can be designed to benefit as many people as possible and promote active mobility.

 Want to learn more about the lessons learned, financial details and results?